News related to our project

 Conference presentations

 Joa Hiitola & Valtteri Vähä-Savo: Invisible Urgency: Trans Youth, Diagnostic Gatekeeping, and the Temporal Politics of Puberty.
-Sukupuolentutkimuksen päivät – Sitkeys.
-7.11.2025, Turku, Finland.
+Sukupuolentutkimuksen päivät – Sitkeys, 7.11.2025, Turku, Finland.

 Valtteri Vähä-Savo: Navigating Multidirectional Trust Relations in Asylum Interviews.
 European Sociological Association Research Network 15 Midterm Meeting 2025: Fragmented Societies & Fragmented Science, 18-19.9.2025.
 Split, Croatia.